Barnes Foundation: Art education programs

 In 1908, Barnes organized his business, the A.C.
 Barnes Company, as a cooperative, devoting two hours of the work day to seminars for his workers.
 They read philosophers William James, Georges Santayana, and John Dewey.
 Barnes also brought some of his art collection into the laboratory for the workers to consider and discuss.
 This kind of direct experience with art was inspired by the education philosophy of John Dewey and planted the seed that eventually grew into the establishment of the Barnes Foundation.
 The two met at a Columbia University seminar in 1917 becoming close friends and collaborators spanning more than three decades.

-Barnes's conception of his foundation as a school rather than a typical museum was shaped through his collaboration with John Dewey (1859–1952).
-Like Dewey, Barnes believed that learning should be experiential.
+Barnes's conception of his foundation as a school rather than a typical museum was shaped through his collaboration with Dewey; like him, Barnes believed that learning should be experiential.
 The Foundation classes included experiencing original art works, participating in class discussion, reading about philosophy and the traditions of art, as well as looking objectively at the artists' use of light, line, color, and space.
 Barnes believed that students would not only learn about art from these experiences but that they would also develop their own critical thinking skills enabling them to become more productive members of a democratic society.

 The early education programs at the Barnes Foundation were taught in partnership with the University of Pennsylvania and Columbia University.
 The courses at Penn were first taught by Laurence Buermeyer (1889–1970), who held a philosophy PhD from Princeton, and later by Thomas Munro (1897–1974), a philosophy professor and one of Dewey's students.
-Each served as the associate director of Education, while Dewey served in the largely honorary position of Director of Education.
+Each served as the associate director of education, while Dewey served in the largely honorary position of director of education.

 Another collaborator was Violette de Mazia (1896–1988), who was born in Paris and educated in Belgium and England.
-Originally hired to teach French to the Foundation staff in 1925, de Mazia became a close associate of Barnes, teaching and co-authoring four Foundation publications.
-After Barnes' death, she became a trustee and the Director of Education of the Art Department, continuing to express Barnes' philosophy in her teaching.
-The Violette de Mazia Foundation was then established after her death, and in 2011 the Barnes Foundation came to an agreement with them to allow the de Mazia Foundation student access to the collection for art education after its move to the Parkway.
+Originally hired to teach French to the Foundation staff in 1925, de Mazia became a close associate of Barnes, teaching and co-authoring four foundation publications.
+After Barnes' death, she became a trustee and the director of education of the Art Department, continuing to express Barnes' philosophy in her teaching.
+The Violette de Mazia Foundation was established after her death, and in 2011 the Barnes Foundation came to an agreement with them to allow de Mazia Foundation students access to the collection for art education after its move to the Parkway.
 In 2015 however, the de Mazia Foundation ceased its operations and was absorbed by the Barnes Foundation.

 Barnes created detailed terms of operation in an indenture of trust to be honored in perpetuity after his death.
-These included limiting public admission to two days a week, so the school could use the art collection primarily for student study, and prohibiting the loan of works in the collection, colored reproductions of its works, touring the collection, and presenting touring exhibitions of other art.
+These included limiting public admission to two days a week, so the school could use the art collection primarily for student study; and prohibiting the loan of works in the collection, colored reproductions of its works, touring the collection, and presenting touring exhibitions of other art.
 Matisse is said to have hailed the school as the only sane place in America to view art.